Voxelum/minecraft-launcher-core-node/packages/user/README.md

 The library only provide parts of microsoft login process.
 You need to implement the rest of the process by yourself.

-Overall, according to the [wiki.vg](https://wiki.vg/Microsoft_Authentication_Scheme), the MS login process can be break into following steps:
+Overall, according to the [wiki.vg](https://wiki.vg/Microsoft_Authentication_Scheme), the MS login process can break into following steps:

 1. Aquire Microsoft access token by oauth `(user -> ms token)`
 2. Acquire XBox token by Microsoft access token `(ms token -> xbox token)`